mamuso/mamuso.dev/src/pages/2020-05-08-beyond-16384px/index.md

 This approach brings other fun problems to the table:

-- Avoiding sticky headers and footers (solved!)
+- Capturing sticky headers and footers (solved!)
 - Fixed sidebar repetition (no clue how to work around this problem sustainably)
 - Animations loops in the seams of captures (🤷🏼‍♂️)